brsr/antitile/docs/conway.rst

 * Two chiral operators can produce another chiral operator:
   `pp`, `pg`, `prg`, `gg`, `grg`

-Further confusing things are operators where r and d interact.
-Some operators have `xd = x`, while some others have `xd = rxr`.
+Further confusing things are chiral EROs where r and d interact.
+Some chiral EROs have `xd = x`, while some others have `xd = rxr`.
 (Some have `x = dxd`, but none with `rxr = dxd` have been observed or proven/disproven to exist.)
 The `gyro` operator is one example of the latter, and the bowtie operator in :numref:`bowtie` is another, maybe easier-to-visualize example.